SquidDev-CC/plethora/items/minecart.md

 </div>

 ### Basic usage
-Simply right-click an empty minecart with any computer (normal, advanced or command), placing it inside it.
-Clicking the computer screen will turn it on and open the terminal - you can now use it like a normal computer.
+Simply right-click an empty minecart with any computer, placing it inside.
+Clicking the computer screen will turn it on and open the terminal - you can now use it like just like any other computer.

 Of course, a computer only so much use on its own: we need a way to interact with the world, and for that we need peripherals.
 Thankfully, minecart computers also have the ability to equip peripherals.
 Simply hover over any face of